 Provide advice, support and development to researchers.
-This may include any or all of the following, depending on level of appointment.
+This may include any or all of the following:

-- Acknowledged contributions to research outputs such as publications, creative outputs, grant applications, patents, or open-source software projects. - Contributions to the development of graduate researchers. - Contributions to research project management or lab management. - Delivery of support and development programs, including across post graduate, team and non-standard research projects. - Engagement with communities, government, and business as required.
+- Engagement in production of research outputs such as publications, creative outputs, grant applications, patents, or open-source software projects. - Contributions to the development of graduate researchers. - Contributions to research project management or lab management. - Delivery of support and development programs, including across post graduate, team and non-standard research projects. - Aid in coordinating, developing, and maintaining data strategies facilitating both internal and external stakeholders and partners. - Identify and assess valuable research data and digital assets, as well as existing and evolving data curation needs and priorities. - Contribute to the development of procedures, standards, and guidelines for research data curation, appraisal of essential/valuable data, long-term preservation, and "end of life" strategies and plans. - Implement procedures, standards, guidelines and improved practice, as a key part of programs of dissemination, awareness raising and liaison with other research data support practitioners and academics and around relevant issues.